 |Rear Wheel Size||18" x 8"|

-There are six colors available for the Pure, these being Liquid Platinum, Graphite Shadow, Glacier White, Mocha Almond, Mineral Black, and Grand Blue.
-The last three colors all carry an additional charge of $695.
-The Luxe model drops Liquid Platinum and Glacier White but adds Warm Titanium ($695), Deep Bordeaux ($900), and Majestic White ($695).
-To the Luxe's palette, the Sensory adds Moonbow Blue for $695.
+There are five colors available for the Pure this year, these being Liquid Platinum, Graphite Shadow, Glacier White, Mineral Black, and Grand Blue.
+The last two colors carry an additional charge of $695.
+Last year's extra-cost Mocha Almond has been discontinued.
+Luxe adds Warm Titanium and Majestic white (both $695) and Deep Bordeaux ($900), but deletes Liquid Platinum and Glacier White.
+To the Luxe's palette, the Sensory adds Moonbow Blue for $695, while Warm Titanium becomes a no-cost color on this trim.